 When we planned our first trip to Las Vegas, we had no idea where to stay!
 We wanted a suite with a view but couldn’t afford to spend too much.
 I spent some time reading different blogs and different opinions about which hotel offered the best value for your money.
 After visiting and checking out a few different options, we decided to share this complete guide to the best hotels in Vegas.

 We aren’t going to put the hotels in a list of best to worst, instead, I have listed the different hotels and given you prices for their standard rooms and suites with a view as well as their location, pros, and cons.

-In any list, this will always be my favourite Las Vegas hotel.
+On any list, this will always be my favorite Las Vegas hotel.
 The Cosmopolitan is an elegant and luxurious hotel that is both romantic and beautiful.
 It includes a host of great restaurants, a stunning chandelier bar and an expansive casino that is quiet enough to take your time and relax in whilst busier enough to have a good laugh.

-Standard but beautiful twin rooms start at £217 whilst 1 bedroom suite with Fountain View (Read here for our experience and pics) cost £280 a night.
+Standard but beautiful twin rooms start at £217 whilst a 1 bedroom suite with Fountain View (Read here for our experience and pics) cost £280 a night.
 The hotel overlooks the Bellagio and is surrounded the big name hotels, and great bars, and is opposite a Walgreens!

 Creative Travel Rating: 10/10 (our fave!)

 The world-renowned Caesar’s Palace is an icon of Las Vegas, making its way into films and TV programs.
 The hotel includes an expansive shopping area, high-end spa, 7 swimming pools, and a host of celebrity chef restaurants.

 Rooms here start at £237 whilst moderate size strip view room costs £285 upwards.
-The Palace is in the centre of the strip, surrounded with note-worthy hotels, making it the ideal hotel to stay in.
+The Palace is in the center of the strip, surrounded by note-worthy hotels, making it the ideal hotel to stay in.

 Creative Travel Rating: 9/10 (Perfect location but a tad too pricey for us).